Benjamin Franklin: Early steps in Pennsylvania

 In 1736, Franklin created the Union Fire Company, one of the first volunteer firefighting companies in America.
 In the same year, he printed a new currency for New Jersey based on innovative anti-counterfeiting techniques he had devised.
+His political career also commenced, particularly as the Chief Clerk of the Pennsylvania Provincial Assembly, a capacity wherein he served until 1751.
 Throughout his career, he was an advocate for paper money, publishing A Modest Enquiry into the Nature and Necessity of a Paper Currency in 1729, and his printer printed money.
 He was influential in the more restrained and thus successful monetary experiments in the Middle Colonies, which stopped deflation without causing excessive inflation.
 In 1766, he made a case for paper money to the British House of Commons.

 As he matured, Franklin began to concern himself more with public affairs.
-In 1743, he first devised a scheme for the Academy, Charity School, and College of Philadelphia.
-However, the person he had in mind to run the academy, Rev. Richard Peters, refused and Franklin put his ideas away until 1749 when he printed his own pamphlet, Proposals Relating to the Education of Youth in Pensilvania.
+In 1743, he first devised a scheme for the Academy, Charity School, and College of Philadelphia; however, the person he had in mind to run the academy, Rev. Richard Peters, refused and Franklin put his ideas away until 1749 when he printed his own pamphlet, Proposals Relating to the Education of Youth in Pensilvania.
 He was appointed president of the Academy on November 13, 1749; the academy and the charity school opened in 1751.

 In 1743, he founded the American Philosophical Society to help scientific men discuss their discoveries and theories.
 He began the electrical research that, along with other scientific inquiries, would occupy him for the rest of his life, in between bouts of politics and moneymaking.

-During King George's War, Franklin raised a militia called the Association for General Defense because the legislators of the city had decided to take no action to defend Philadelphia "either by erecting fortifications or building Ships of War".
+During King George's War, Franklin raised a militia called the Association for General Defense because the legislators of the city had decided to take no action to defend Philadelphia "either by erecting fortifications or building Ships of War."
 He raised money to create earthwork defenses and buy artillery.
 The largest of these was the "Association Battery" or "Grand Battery" of 50 guns.

 In 1747, Franklin (already a very wealthy man) retired from printing and went into other businesses.
 He formed a partnership with his foreman, David Hall, which provided Franklin with half of the shop's profits for 18 years.
 This lucrative business arrangement provided leisure time for study, and in a few years he had made many new discoveries.

 Franklin became involved in Philadelphia politics and rapidly progressed.
 In October 1748, he was selected as a councilman; in June 1749, he became a justice of the peace for Philadelphia; and in 1751, he was elected to the Pennsylvania Assembly.
 On August 10, 1753, he was appointed deputy postmaster-general of British North America.
-His most notable service in domestic politics was his reform of the postal system, with mail sent out every week.
+His service in domestic politics included reforming the postal system, with mail sent out every week.